 - Shared Roots, Divergent Paths Series: In its 17th year, this collaboration with the American Jewish Committee is a semi-annual program sponsoring a dialogue between a Jewish and a Catholic scholar on topics as diverse as bio-ethical dilemmas and faith in the public square.

 - Memory and Reconciliation: This transformative study abroad experience brings faculty and students to Auschwitz, Poland, for an intensive week of study during spring break.

-The Brother John G. Driscoll Professorship in Jewish-Catholic Studies is a gift from Mr. and Mrs. Jack Rudin, New York City, to Iona College to honor President Emeritus Br.
+The Brother John G. Driscoll Professorship in Jewish-Catholic Studies is a gift from Mr. and Mrs. Jack Rudin, New York City, to Iona University to honor President Emeritus Br.
 Driscoll's 50 years as a member of the Congregation of Christian Brothers.
 As a program in Jewish-Catholic Studies, the Driscoll Professorship will add a unique perspective to the fulfillment of Iona's mission to prize the values of justice, peace, and service.

 The Driscoll Professorship dedicates itself to: